enewe101/tastypy/docs/index.rst

 JSON -- general, simple, secure
 -------------------------------
-Data is serialized in JSON format using the builtin ``json`` module for serialization and deserialization.
+Data is serialized in JSON format using the builtin ``json`` module.
 JSON is general enough to represent pretty much any data, and unlike pickles, it is secure, application-independant, and interoperable across programs and python versions.
 The persistence files are human-readable, and easily hacked manually or with other tools.

 While there are advantages to using ``json``, there are also some limitations.
 Only json-serializable data can be stored in a ``POD``: which includes